abhijeetyaduwanshi/DS/Arrays/README.md

 Element at 4 : 5 Ross
 ```

-What happens if we try to access element outside the array size?
+### What happens if we try to access element outside the array size?
----

-Compiler throws ArrayIndexOutOfBoundsException to indicate that array has been accessed with an illegal index
-The index is either negative or greater than or equal to size of array
+Compiler throws `ArrayIndexOutOfBoundsException` to indicate that array has been accessed with an illegal index.
+The index is either negative or greater than or equal to size of array.

 ```
 public class ArraysInJava {
 	public static void main (String[] args) {

-		int[] arr = new int[2];
+		int[] arr = {10, 20};
-		arr[0] = 10;
-		arr[1] = 20;

 		for (int i = 0; i <= arr.length; i++) {
 			System.out.println(arr[i]);